thesandboxgame/sandbox-smart-contracts/packages/asset/docs/Asset.md

 function setTokenURI(uint256 tokenId, string memory metadata) external
 ```

-Sets a new URI for a specific token, only available to DEFAULT_ADMIN_ROLE or MODERATOR_ROLE.
+Sets a new URI for a specific token, only available to MODERATOR_ROLE.

 Parameters: